quickwit-oss/tantivy/src/aggregation/README.md

 Contains all metric aggregations, like average aggregation.
 Metric aggregations do not have sub aggregations.

 #### agg_req
 agg_req contains the users aggregation request.
+Deserialization from json is compatible with elasticsearch aggregation requests.

 #### agg_req_with_accessor
 agg_req_with_accessor contains the users aggregation request enriched with fast field accessors etc, which are